Is it time to invest in a brand-new bed? Has mattress removal been on your mind for some time now?

 • You sleep on your side and don’t change position very often on your mattress

-• You want a traditional memory foam mattress feel
+• You want a traditional foam feel for your mattress purchase

 • You like the idea of a lifetime warranty and a long trial